RafailLoizou/CafeBar-App/README.md

 # CafeBar-App
-An application for discovering local cafe and bars with the ability to reserve, rate and many more features.
+An application for discovering local cafe and bars via map with the ability to reserve, rate and many more features.